nyu-cs-gy-6533-fall-2022/assignment-1-images-rachione/README.md

 Executable file is in the ./build/build folder, and there're two additional folders ./inputs and ./outputs for image testing.
 To run the program, the current working directory should be in the top folder, and run ./build/build/main.exe.

 # PPM
-This program can read P2, P3, P5, and P6 formats of PPM images, and can mix different types for image arithmetic.
-The output is always P6 for performance.
+This program can read P2, P3, P5, and P6 formats of PPM images, and can mix different types for image arithmetic.The output is always P6 for the best performance.
+However, these images must be the same size.

 Convert P2 to P6 format.
 ```cpp